 How to stop receiving FaceTime calls on Mac?

-If you no longer wish to receive FaceTime calls on your Mac at all, you could simply sign out of the app:
+If you no longer wish to receive FaceTime calls on your Mac at all, you could either turn FaceTime off or sign out of the app:

-Select FaceTime in menu bar and choose Preferences
+- Select FaceTime in the menu bar > Turn FaceTime Off or Preferences > Sign out.

-To make or receive calls again, just sign back in.
+To make or receive calls again, just turn FaceTime on or sign back in.

 Sometimes you just want to minimize distractions while working or doing other important tasks on your Mac.
 In this case, try Focus.
 This app temporarily blocks all disturbances for as long or as short as you want.
 It also lets you create your own productivity schedule with built-in “work & relax” times to easily get back to work when your break is over.